-In 2015, the SEC adopted amendments to Regulation A ("Regulation A"), which is an exemption from registration under the Securities Act that allows U.S. and Canadian companies not required to file Exchange Act reports to raise up to \$20 million in a Tier 1 Regulation A offering and up to \$50 million in a Tier 2 Regulation A offering, in each case in a 12-month period.
+Regulation A ("Regulation A") is an exemption from registration under the Securities Act that allows U.S. and Canadian companies to raise up to \$20 million in a Tier 1 Regulation A offering in a 12-month period.
+Regulation A was recently modified to raise the threshold in Tier 2 Regulation A offering from \$50 million to \$75 million in a 12-month period.
 Regulation A also allows sales by existing stockholders under certain conditions.